Striking Boeing factory workers say they are ready to hold out for a better contract

 The strike started soon after a regional branch of the International Association of Machinists and Aerospace Workers reported that in a Thursday vote, 94.6% of participating members rejected a contract offer that the union's own bargaining committee had endorsed, and 96% voted to strike.

-Shortly after midnight, striking workers stood outside the Boeing factory in Renton, Washington, with signs reading, “Historic contract my ass” and “Have you seen the damn housing prices?”
+Shortly after midnight, striking workers stood outside the Boeing factory in Renton, Washington, with signs reading, “Have you seen the damn housing prices?”
 Car horns honked and a boom box played songs including Twisted Sister’s “We’re Not Gonna Take It” and Taylor Swift’s “Look What You Made Me Do.”

 Many of the workers who spoke to reporters said they considered the wage offer inadequate given how much the cost of living has increase in the Pacific Northwest.
 John Olson said his pay had increased just 2% during his six years at Boeing.